zzxxuu/cse15l-lab-reports/Tutorial for future me.md

 ![Image](截屏2022-04-18 下午6.41.58.png)

 * There are more than one way to optimize this remote running.
-First, I made OtherMain.java instead of editing WhereAmI.java directly.
-* Then, use `scp` to move it to the server
-* log in using `ssh`, and complie and run OtherMain.java there.
+For example you can run multiple commands on one line with semicolons like I showed above